 “Awwwuuh, it’s pretty big, I guess…”

 Apparently the Japanese branch of shipping company DHL ‘advised’ J-List to stop sending anything to Australia due to some packages getting held or rejected by customs.
-As a result, J-List has (at the time of writing) banned Australians from ordering basically anything from their website.
+As such, J-List reacted by outright banning Australians from ordering basically anything from their website.

-Details are purposely vague on what exactly triggered this shipment ban, as J-List stock everything from onaholes to family-friendly hentai incest Blu-rays like Imouto Paradise! (check it out on HentaiHaven or whatever if you want to give yourself brain damage whilst saving $98 (!) in the process).
+Details are purposely vague on what exactly triggered this shipment ban, as J-List stock everything from sex toys to family-friendly hentai incest Blu-rays like Imouto Paradise!

 And I absolutely have no doubt they ran into issues with Australian customs.
 Like, probably some fairly major shit if it got to the point where DHL had to specifically tell J-List to stop.